NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/ATACseq/lab-atacseq-bulk.rst

 You can now copy the directory ``for_vis`` using ``scp -r`` to your local system.

-.. admonition:: Peaks called uding different methods.
+.. admonition:: Peaks called using different methods.
    :class: dropdown, warning

    If you got lost in the peak calling madness, you can copy the directories with the results prepared earlier.
 Assuming you are in ``peaks``::